News

 While the UK ban is an important step, there is still a long road ahead.
 The new law is expected to face opposition from farmers and some political sectors.
 It is crucial that animal advocates continue to monitor and lobby to ensure that the ban is implemented effectively and that all animals are protected from cruelty.

 Meanwhile, campaigns to end the live export of animals globally must continue.
 In Spain, Animal Equality is tirelessly working to expose the suffering of animals exported alive outside the European Union.
-With previously unpublished images from the Animal Welfare Foundation, they successfully secured media coverage, reaching over 33 million viewers, highlighting the plight of animals forced to travel from Spanish ports to the shores of Lebanon.
+With previously unpublished images from the Animal Welfare Foundation, they successfully secured media coverage, reaching an estimated audience of hundreds of thousands, highlighting the plight of animals forced to travel from Spanish ports to the shores of Lebanon.
 Backed by over 45,000 petition signatures, we are urging the European Commission and the Spanish Government to end such cruelty.

 Similarly, Animal Equality in Germany is actively engaged in the cause.
 Our team recently urged the Federal Ministry of Food and Agriculture to enact stricter regulations on animal transport within the European Union and enhance the country’s animal welfare laws.